Mergen-MA/nodejs-ex/README.md

 #### Configure routing

-An OpenShift route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.
+An OpenShift route exposes a service at a host name like www.example.com, so that external clients can reach it by name.

 DNS resolution for a host name is handled separately from routing; you may wish to configure a cloud domain that will always correctly resolve to the OpenShift router, or if using an unrelated host name you may need to modify its DNS records independently to resolve to the router.